 This is a competitive solicitation.
 OVSJG does not guarantee funding, funding amounts, nor funding source based on previous awards.
 Applications will be reviewed and scored by external reviewers and/or internal reviewers to determine which projects will be funded.
-External reviewers and/or internal reviewers will assign scores based on the required elements listed in proposal instructions.
+External reviewers and/or internal reviewers based on the required elements listed in proposal instructions.